-- bi-annual reports which give leaders and students, parents and carers a clear understanding of how each student is progressing.
-Each report contains: - Attitude to Learning score for each subject - GCSE/A level aspirational target grade - o current teacher predicted grade or RAGged flightpath - o number of reward and consequence points - o a positive comment for each subject - o a target to improve for each subject - percentage attendance - 3 key messages for the term - use of the Arbor platform to communicate home learning, reward and consequence points, termly reports and attendance at school for student, parents and carers - Arbor emails and text messages are used to communicate messages between school and home and to communicate key information such as useful dates, school uniform list and school Code of Conduct - weekly school newsletter and Executive Principal's blog is sent to all stakeholders and placed on the school website.
-This gives a picture of many of the inspiring events that take place on a weekly basis within Bushey Meads School - the interactive and informative school website promotes all aspects of school life and serves to support and engage all parents and other stakeholders and agencies - use of groupcall email messages and text messages to communicate key messages to stakeholders - a supportive summer programme of induction and enrolment to Sixth Form allows for students to receive taster days, first lesson events and August enrolment, also providing the opportunity to meet face to face with experienced staff and provide guidance on future options - very close links with the local ESC Chessbrook with regular meetings to discuss support on offer and regular contact regarding key students - links with external agencies to provide support to students include Service for Young People, Specialist Adolescent Service Herefordshire (SASH), Targeted Youth Support, Herts Young Homeless, CAMHS, Step 2, Signpost, ARC, SARC, Children's Services, Safe Space counselling, National Tutoring Programme, Halo, Watford Football Club and HCC Families First - as a final step before any potential permanent exclusion, a Governors Disciplinary Panel meeting is held with all relevant stakeholders (parents/carers, students, staff, external agencies where appropriate) to look at further opportunities to amend behaviour and conduct and ensure all available support for the student was being offered and accessed - annual Governors Day provides an insight into the day to day running of the school for governors.
+- the interactive and informative school website promotes all aspects of school life and serves to support and engage all parents and other stakeholders and agencies - use of groupcall email messages and text messages to communicate key messages to stakeholders - annual stakeholder surveys, the findings of which and suggestions for improvement are discussed at SLT and Senior Middle Leader Meetings and reported to and discussed at Governors' meetings - the Deputy Headteacher has held termly, minuted, parent forum meetings with a small group of parents regarding communication and matters connected to this - both Deputy Headteachers hosted three parent meetings in the Spring term of 2025; this launched an ongoing initiative to engage with parents to drive forward school improvement in a collaborative way involving further meetings and an opportunity for parents to watch an assembly - a supportive summer programme of induction and enrolment to Sixth Form allows for students to receive taster days, first lesson events and August enrolment, also providing the opportunity to meet face to face with experienced staff and provide guidance on future options - very close links with the local ESC Chessbrook with regular meetings to discuss support on offer and regular contact regarding key students - links with external agencies to provide support to students include Service for Young People, Specialist Adolescent Service Hertfordshire (SASH), Targeted Youth Support, Herts Young Homeless, CAMHS, Step 2, Signpost, ARC, SARC, Children's Services, Safe Space counselling, Halo, Watford Football Club and HCC Families First - as a final step before any potential permanent exclusion, a Governors Disciplinary Panel meeting is held with all relevant stakeholders (parents/carers, students, staff, external agencies where appropriate) to look at further opportunities to amend behaviour and conduct and ensure all available support for the student was being offered and accessed - annual Governors Day provides an insight into the day to day running of the school for governors.
 Governors are also linked to faulty areas and arrange visits throughout the year with the linked leaders - termly visits from the Hertfordshire Virtual School and engagement in the ePEP meetings for Children in Care help facilitate purposeful targets are set for each student.
 All ePEP's graded by the Virtual School have received a ragging of Green - j) how effectively leaders use additional funding, including the pupil premium, and measure its impact on outcomes for pupils, and how effectively governors hold them to account for this